-- 1. Complete withdrawal process as noted above. - 2.
-Contact the Office of Financial Aid for information regarding your veterans' benefits.
-If you withdraw from the nurse anesthesia program at MTSA, Veteran's Administration (VA) must reduce or stop your benefits on the date of withdrawal.
+- 1. Complete withdrawal procedure as noted above. - 2.
+Contact the Office of Financial Aid for information regarding your veterans' benefits. - 3.
+It is VA's policy, if you withdraw from your program at MTSA, Veterans Affairs (VA) must reduce or stop your benefits.
 You may have to repay all benefits for the program unless you can show that the change was due to mitigating circumstances.

 "Mitigating circumstances" are unavoidable and unexpected events that directly interfere with your pursuit of a course and are beyond your control.
 Examples of reasons VA may accept are extended illness and unscheduled changes in your employment.
 Examples of reasons VA may not accept are withdrawal to avoid a failing grade or dislike of the instructor.
 VA may ask you to furnish evidence to support your reason for a change.
 If a serious injury or illness caused the change, obtain a statement from your doctor.
 If a change in employment caused the change, obtain a statement from your employer.

-For more information about VA policies, please contact www.gibill.va.gov 1-888-GIBILL1 (1-888-442-4551).
+For more information about VA policies, please contact www. gibill.va.gov 1-888-GIBILL1 (1-888-442-4551)